A dark-red strain and a white strain of wheat are crossed and pro... | Channels for Pearson+

 A dark-red strain and a white strain of wheat are crossed and produce an intermediate, medium-red F₁.
 When the F₁ plants are interbred, an F₂ generation is produced in a ratio of 1 dark-red: 4 medium-dark-red: 6 medium-red: 4 light-red: 1 white.
 Further crosses reveal that the dark-red and white F₂ plants are true breeding

-Assign symbols to these alleles, and list possible genotypes that give rise to the medium-red and light-red phenotypes.
+Based on the ratios in the F₂ population, how many genes are involved in the production of color?

-Master Analyzing Trait Variance with a bite sized video explanation from Kylia GoodnerStart learning
+Master Traits and Variance with a bite sized video explanation from Kylia GoodnerStart learning